 Have I ever taken that long to deliver a gallery?
 No. Sometimes I get it done within 2 weeks.
 But I do ask that my clients understand that 2 months is the expected and agreed timeframe.
 I’ve never had a scenario like the one I described above happen… yet.

 Most photographers get onto this career path because they love taking pictures, being at weddings and interacting with their fun clients.

 I have never heard of anyone getting into wedding photography because they want more time quality locked in a dark room with Lightroom.

-Therefore, if they are not super motivated to get ish done, they may procrastinate starting the editing.
+If not super motivated, procrastination is…. likely.
 Think going through your 300 phone snaps from your vacay in Santorini is a daunting process?
 Try tackling 200GB of RAW files!

-And then photographers do start, they may work slower or less efficiently because they’re refining their style or trying out 58 different presets before they settle on one they like.
-For every picture.
+And when photographers do start the job, they may work slower, differently or less efficiently because they’re refining their style or trying out 58 different presets before they settle on one they like for each picture.

 Outsourcing vs inhouse editing?

 Typically once a photographer reaches a certain volume of bookings, it becomes unfeasible for them to cull/ edit all the work themselves.
 This is especially the case if they use associate photographers working for them so effectively their business can shoot multiple events on the same day.

 There simply would not be enough hours in the day.
 So many higher end or high volume photographers are forced to outsource the post-processing work.
 Some may use an employee or independent contractor who can do this.

 The editor can do just the culling (picking out the best images) or just the editing (putting the images into Lightroom and tweaking them) or both.